Six Flags New England: Closure and re-opening

 The Wall Street Crash of 1929 took its toll on the park and by 1931 it had gone into foreclosure.
 For the 1932 season, the park operated only Wednesday through Sunday, and in 1933 it closed.
 Several attempts to reopen the park failed and it remained closed through 1939, although the grounds were occasionally used for company picnics.
 A drive-in movie theater operated in the parking lot from 1937 to 1939.

 Edward Carroll Sr. purchased the abandoned park in 1939 and after making improvements, reopened Riverside Park on May 29, 1940.
 Carroll is credited with rescuing Riverside and turning it into the largest theme park in New England.
 He purchased the plans and cars of the 1939 New York World's Fair Cyclone Roller Coaster and opened a new coaster in 1941.
 That coaster, now known as Thunderbolt, is operating at the park and is the oldest coaster — in its original location — within the entire Six Flags chain of theme parks.
 The park continued to add new rides and removed some older ones.
 The theater and bowling alley were removed in the late 1950s, making Riverside Park a seasonal attraction.

 Carroll took a liking to auto racing, a sport that was gaining popularity in the Northeast after World War II, and added it to his slate of attractions at Riverside, building the Riverside Park Speedway in 1948, replacing an open-air bandstand.
 The 1960s was a popular period for stock car racing at Riverside Park.
-NASCAR began to hold events at Riverside Park Speedway in 1976. in 1968 the park added its first steel coaster called the Wildcat and In 1977, Riverside Park added its first looping roller coaster, The Loop Coaster, later known as Black Widow.
-The park continued to be successful throughout the 1970s.
+NASCAR began to hold events at Riverside Park Speedway in 1976.
+In 1968 the park added its first steel coaster called the Wildcat and in 1977, Riverside Park added its first looping roller coaster, The Loop Coaster, later known as Black Widow.
+After a new roller rink was built in 1978, the former roller rink building, opened in 1916, was demolished in 1979 to expand the park.
+In 1998, the rink was closed and is now the human resources building.
+Edward J. Carrol Sr died in 1979, but the park continued to be successful throughout the 1970s and the 1980s.
 In 1979 the park invested in an Arrow Development log flume known as Red River Rapids.
 It became the park's first water ride.
 It was later renamed Poland Spring Plunge.
 By the 1980s, the park stopped selling individual ride tickets and began charging a "pay one price" admission.